 Alyssa received a BA in psychology, cum laude, from Dartmouth College in 2001.
 She received her JD, cum laude, from Duke University School of Law in 2004.
 During law school, Alyssa served as editor-in-chief of the Alaska Law Review and the interscholastic coordinator of the Duke Law Moot Court Board.

 Outside of her professional activities, Alyssa is a committed volunteer.
-She is the co-head fundraiser for her class for the Dartmouth College Fund and serves on the New Leadership Board for the Legal Aid Society.
-She is also a mentor for the TEAK Fellowship, a nonprofit organization dedicated to helping talented New York City students from low-income families gain admission to top high schools and colleges.
+She is the co-head fundraiser for her class for the Dartmouth College Fund and is a member of the Dartmouth College Fund Committee, which provides alumni leadership to support the College’s highest priorities in annual unrestricted giving, She serves on the New Leadership Board for the Legal Aid Society and is also a mentor for the TEAK Fellowship, a nonprofit organization dedicated to helping talented New York City students from low-income families gain admission to top high schools and colleges.

 Alyssa lives in Brooklyn with her husband and their two children.